zjwzcx/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I’m a jenior undergraduate student at the Dept. of Control Science & Engineering in Zhejiang University.
+I’m a junior undergraduate student at the Dept. of Control Science & Engineering in Zhejiang University.

  I’ve been advised by professor Chunhui Zhao at State Key Laboratory of Industrial Control, Zhejiang University, where I focus on extracting features from industrial time series with deep neural networks.